mmzdouc/FERMO/README.md

 ### Installation

 FERMO must be downloaded and installed before use.
 This can be done by simply downloading this repository as ZIP-compressed folder (via the green "Code" button on the top right side of this page -> "Download ZIP"), or by cloning it.
-For the installation, see the step-by-step instructions below (Windows, Mac, Linux).
+For the installation, see the step-by-step instructions below (Windows, Linux).

 #### Windows